syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 # Axes

-The [`radial axis`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis-class.html) iis a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
+The [`radial axis`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis-class.html) is a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
 Axis elements such as  labels, ticks, and axis line can be easily customized with built-in properties.

 ## Axis minimum and maximum